Region of Peel Jobs Canada | Part Time Student Jobs

 Introduction to Region of Peel:

-Its core services include public health programs, paramedic services, long-term care, water and wastewater infrastructure, waste management, transit, and social support systems—all designed to create a safe, inclusive and thriving community.
-The Region is known for its scale, complexity and impact, and has earned a reputation for innovation and responsiveness as Peel’s economy and population continue to grow.
+The department provides public health programs, paramedic services, long-term care, water and wastewater infrastructure, waste management, transit, and social support services to ensure a safe, inclusive, and thriving community.
+Known for its scale, complexity, and impact, Peel has earned a reputation for innovation, responsiveness, and its ability to adapt.

-What makes the Region of Peel an appealing employer is its focus on meaningful collaboration, innovation and inclusion within the public-service context.
-Employees say they are drawn to work there because their efforts make a visible difference in community life, and the organisation encourages contributions from people of diverse backgrounds and experience.
-The culture emphasises teamwork, continuous learning, professional development and ethical leadership, with a strong emphasis on equity, respect and service-excellence across all service lines.
+As a public-service employer, the Region of Peel values meaningful collaboration, innovation, and inclusion.
+People say they are drawn to work there because their efforts make a visible difference in community life, and the organization encourages contributions from people from diverse backgrounds and experiences.
+As part of the culture, teamwork, continuous learning, professional development, and ethical leadership are highly valued, along with equity, respect, and service excellence.

 Qualifications and Requirements:

-- Secondary school diploma or equivalent (often the minimum for many support roles)
+- Diploma or equivalent from a secondary school (often required for many support roles)

-- Post-secondary certificate or degree in relevant fields (public administration, engineering tech, social services)
+- Obtain a post-secondary certificate or degree in a relevant field (public administration, engineering technology, social services)

-- For technical roles: specific certifications or licenses (e.g., water/wastewater classification)
+- Certifications or licenses (e.g., water/wastewater classification) for technical roles

-- Ability to work collaboratively in teams and adapt to changing priorities
+- Adaptability to changing priorities and ability to work collaboratively in teams

-- Proficiency in computer systems and data reporting for many administrative or technical positions
+- Many administrative or technical positions require proficiency in computer systems and data reporting

-- For certain roles: Prior experience (1–3 years or more) in related service delivery, municipal governance or public sector environment
+- Prior experience (1–3 years or more) in related service delivery, municipal governance, or public sector environments is required for certain roles

 Compensation and Benefits:

-At the Region of Peel, salary levels align with municipal government standards and reflect Ontario’s public-sector compensation benchmarks—offering competitive pay relative to similar roles in the region.
-For example, support roles may start in the $50,000 range annually, while more technical or specialist positions can reach above $90,000.
+The Region of Peel offers competitive pay relative to similar roles in the region based on municipal government standards and Ontario’s public sector compensation benchmarks.
+As an example, support roles may start in the $50,000 range annually, while more technical or specialist positions can exceed $100,000.

 - Comprehensive health, dental and vision coverage for eligible full-time employees